txt/plm18/doc/project.md

 ### Doors and Gatekeepers

 Countries are connected by doors.
-Each door has its own seperate gatekeepers who you must meet persaude to let open the door.
+Each door has its own separate gatekeepers who you must meet persuade to let open the door.
 Doors stay open for some period of time, then close.

 Gatekeepers are of one of four types, depending on how they respond to arguments.
 You won't know what until
-you try (which btw, means that coming back with the puppies is fsaer cause you'll know how to reason
+you try (which BTW, means that coming back with the puppies is faster cause you'll know how to reason

-Note that all the following persausian  strategies require background knowledge and one of the tasks of this project is to determine how to express that background knowledge in an elegant language.
+Note that all the following     strategies require background knowledge and one of the tasks of this project is to determine how to express that background knowledge in an elegant language.

 <img align=right width=400 src="https://i.pinimg.com/originals/cb/3b/f3/cb3bf3270c1f529b5b1523c4e8ba5435.jpg">

-#### Ethos: authority, credability
+#### Ethos: authority, credibility

 - e.g. countries are in empires and team members are related to the king. "don't you know who i am?
 I am the queen's son!"
 - e.g. gatekeepers work in gangs and you can present a letter from a gang boss saying you can pass.
-- e.g. your king presents you wth some passprot that opens some doors her's a piece of paper authorizing us
+- e.g. your king presents you with some passport that opens some doors her's a piece of paper authorizing us

 #### Pathos: emotional appeal

 - e.g. you can tell the story of orphans back home that will starve unless you can get puppies
-- e.g. you deliberately wear down your food supply then show the gatekeeper your younget team member and say "look atthis wrteh, he's starving! let us through so we can get more food next door."
+- e.g. you deliberately wear down your food supply then show the gatekeeper your younger team member and say "look at this wretch, he's starving! let us through so we can get more food next door."

 #### Logos: rational appeal